sail-sg/jrystal/docs/tutorial/equivalence.rst

-Equivalence Between total Energy Minimization and Solving Kohn-Sham Equation
+Equivalence Between Total Energy Minimization and Solving Kohn-Sham Equation
 ==============================================================================

 In this tutorial, we demonstrate that minimizing the total energy in density functional theory (DFT) is mathematically equivalent to solving the Kohn-Sham equations.
 This equivalence underpins direct minimization methods, an alternative to conventional diagonalization-based approaches for DFT calculations.